 Is It Okay to Let My Cat Graze All Day?

-If your cat seems to prefer grazing, it might be the right feeding pattern for your cat.
+If your cat seems to prefer grazing, it might be the right feeding pattern for them.
 In the wild, cats are inclined to eat several smaller meals spread out over the day.
-If you opt for grazing or “free-feeding” it’s important to measure your cat’s daily food and not just fill up their bowl whenever it’s empty.
+If you opt for grazing or “free-feeding,” it’s important to still measure your cat’s daily food and not just fill up their bowl whenever it’s empty.

 You can leave dry kibble or dry freeze-dried raw cat food out at room temperature for up to 12 hours.
 Frozen raw (or rehydrated freeze-dried raw) cat food and wet cat food has a limit of 2 hours at room temp, so it’s not suitable for grazing.